Icinga/icinga-doc/markdown/en/macros.md

 use macros in command definitions.
 Macros allow you to reference information from hosts, services, and other sources in your commands.

-### 5.2.2.
-Macro Substitution - How Macros Work

 Before Icinga executes a command, it will replace any macros it finds in the command definition with their corresponding values.
-This macro substitution occurs for all types of commands that Icinga executes - host and service checks, notifications, event handlers, etc.
+This macro host and service checks, notifications, event handlers, etc.

 Certain macros may themselves contain other macros.
 These include the